 It’s an age-old dilemma!
 When a man and a woman decorate together, whether it’s the first time or the tenth time, there will always be some level of conflict.
 Today, both men and women feel equally passionate about their own personal style, favourite colours and things they just can’t let go of.

-What appeals to one gender won’t necessarily be embraced by the other — and that’s when battles begins!
+What appeals to one gender won’t necessarily be embraced by the other — and that’s when battles begin!
 Finding neutral ground is the only way to keep the peace and create spaces both sexes will love!

 The room below is the perfect example of how to neutralize the decor of a space.
 The black leather sofa threatened to impose a strong masculine look on the room until Jane painted the wall behind it a dark gray, making the sofa almost disappear.
 The addition of white accessories and pops of colour distributed around the room add eye-catching contrast that will appeal to both sexes.

 It’s not always necessary to remove masculine or feminine items from a space — simply disguise them.

 Today, fashion is making inroads to break the stereotype that blue is for boys and pink is for girls but many of us are still pretty traditional when it comes to our decor and find it hard to accept that colour has no gender bias.
 It’s simple things like: